MANUFACTURERS' PROFILES

 WILKIE (Wilhelm Kienzler)

 Former German company founded in 1954 in Fürth, near Nürnberg.
 It bought PASTO in 1972 and was acquired in 1976 by ESCHENBACH.
-The various compass manufacturers located in the Nurnberg area (KÜHRT, WILKIE, PASTO, ESCHENBACH, K&R and "S"/C. Stockert und Sohn) share a common history.
+The production of the WILKIE compasses was sold to K&R in 2005.

 WILKIE was one of the most important German wholesale compass manufacturers.